Skip to Main Content

 What do I look for in a journal?

-• Subscription publications do not charge author fees, but are hidden behind a paywall which limits access to certain readers.
+• Subscription publications do not charge author fees, but the article will be behind a paywall.

-• For more information on impact factor and other journal metrics, check out the Journal Metrics page.
+• For more information on impact factor and other journal metrics, visit the Journal Metrics page.
 To look up the impact factors of different journals, go to the Journal Citation's Report

-• Does this journal agree to abide by ethical publishing guidelines?
-This includes being transparent about important journal functions such as copyright policies, potential publishing fees, a commitment to a thorough peer review process.
+• Is the journal transparent about important journal functions such as copyright policies, potential publishing fees, a commitment to a thorough peer review process?

 Useful Resources